Halocnemum: Distribution and habitat

 The distribution area of Halocnemum covers Southern Europe, the Mediterranean region, North Africa, Eastern Europe, Southwest Asia, Middle Asia to China (Xinjiang, Gansu).

 The plants grow in coastal salt marshes or wet inland salt flats, sabkhas, on salty clay, in salt steppes or dried river beds, up to 1200 m above sea level.

 Systematics

 The genus Halocnemum was first published in 1819 by Friedrich August Marschall von Bieberstein, at that time comprising two species, Halocnemum strobilaceum and Halocnemum caspicum (the latter is now a synonym of Halostachys belangeriana).
 Halocnemum strobilaceum was selected as the type species.
 During the 19th century further species were added, later these were grouped into other genera or treated just as synonyms of Halocnemum strobilaceum.
 For many years the genus Halocnemum has been regarded as monotypic.
-In 2008, the new species Halocnemum yurdakulolii was discovered, which was synonymized with Halocnemum cruciatum in 2012.
+In 2008, the new species Halocnemum yurdakulolii was discovered, although some treat it as a synonym of Halocnemum cruciatum in 2012.